-OEHHA has published 81 PHGs as of July 2008.
+OEHHA has published 85 PHGs as of July 2010.
 Two MCLs, for gross alpha and gross beta radionuclides, represent screening levels for contaminants rather than specific regulatory standards; for these, OEHHA has provided risk assessments and guidance memoranda.
-In addition, re-evaluations of the original PHG have been completed for nine chemicals.
+In addition, re-evaluations of the original PHG have been completed for 18 chemicals.
 OEHHA concluded that no new information was available on some of these that would require significant changes to the PHG document.
 The re-reviews of several other chemicals required more extensive efforts, for which complete updated documents have been published.
 The supporting documents are available here.

 PHG review documents for all the other chemicals that have state MCLs are currently in preparation, as well as updates of the PHG for several chemicals.
-Drafts for public comment on eight of these chemicals (bromate, chlorite, 2,4-dichlorophenoxyacetic acid, lead, oxamyl, pentachlorophenol, styrene, and trichloroethylene) are currently posted on the OEHHA Web site.
-PHGs for several more chemicals should be released this year.
+Drafts for public comment on eight of these chemicals (antimony, benzo(a)pyrene, hexavalent chromium, methoxychlor, selenium, styrene, TCDD (dioxin) and trihalomethanes) are currently posted on the OEHHA web site.
+Draft PHG documents for several more chemicals should be released this year.
 At the initial posting, a 45-day public comment period is provided, followed by a public workshop.
 All comments received are considered in the preparation of a second draft, which is then posted for a 30-day public comment period.
-After consideration of comments, the final PHG is then published on the OEHHA Web site for public reference and use by DPH in developing California MCLs.
+After consideration of comments, the final PHG is then published on the OEHHA web site for public reference and use by DPH in developing California MCLs.

-Evaluation is now being initiated for two more chemicals for which PHGs were developed earlier (see Section D), which are now being re-reviewed as part of the ongoing PHG update process.
+Evaluation is now being initiated for two more chemicals for which PHGs were developed earlier (see Section D).
+These are now being re-reviewed as part of the ongoing PHG update process.
 Information relevant to the development of PHGs is requested on each of these chemicals.